Guides for Researchers

 A Data Management Plan (DMP) is a formal document that specifies how research data will be handled both during and after a research project.
 It identifies key actions to ensure that research data are safe, sustainable and – where possible – accessible and reusable.
 A DMP should be considered a ‘living’ document - it is ideally created before or at the start of a research project, but updated when necessary as the project progresses.
 Planning for data management is therefore not a one-off event, but a process.
 To help you, there are DMP templates made available.
 The DMP template for H2020 projects provided by the EC includes:

-DMPonline is an online tool that provides a number of templates representing the requirements of different funders and institutions, such as Horizon 2020.
+DMPonline is another online tool that provides a number of templates representing the requirements of different funders and institutions, such as Horizon 2020.
 It also provides further guidance to understand and answer template-specific questions.
 Plans created with DMPonline can be easily shared with collaborators and exported in various formats.

 If you are based in Australia, Belgium, Canada, Denmark, Finland, France, Germany, South Africa or Spain, check out other DMPonline installations here.